Cowwl/My-First-Robot/README.md

 # Collision and Heat Avoidance Robot
 My first proper project in Arduino!
-I made this to learn more about the language and venture deeper into the field of electronics and robotics.
+I made this to learn more about the language and venture deeper into electronics and robotics.
 I'm still working on it and plan to improve and optimise the code and add new features.
 # Components Used
 I used the following components to make the robot.
 If you cannot obtain them, use TinkerCAD.